kuadrat/data-slicer/paper/paper.md

 These widgets can be arbitrarily combined to create customized applications in a relatively simple manner.

-In summary, the data-slicer package solves the problem of scope discussed in
-\autoref{sec:intro} by offering a variety of methods for users of varying backgrounds to get exactly the tools they need.
+In summary, the data-slicer package solves the problem of offering the right scope -- neither too specialized that it can only be used by a narrow community nor too bloated such that it becomes hard to do specific operations -- by offering a variety of methods for users of varying backgrounds to get exactly the tools they need.
 On the first and most general level, PIT offers a ready-to-use GUI for quick 3D data visualization without any need of programmatic user input.
 Users can satisfy their more specific needs either through use of the console